CogSciUOS/asparagus/docs/manual_run_streamlit_app.md

-# How to run the end to end streamlit app and add your model
+# How to run the streamlit app and train/add your model

 This manual shows you how to run the streamlit app.
-It also explains how to train your model based on the csv files and the images using the script `code/labelCNN/training.py`.
+It also explains how to train your model based on the csv files and the images using the scripts `code/labelCNN/combine_labels.py`, `code/labelCNN/training.py`.
 For details please look at the source code.
+Also, have a look at `/net/projects/scratch/winter/valid_until_31_July_2020/asparagus/katha/` to see what a possible set up looks like or how to use the grid to train your model.

 ## Clone the github repository